• Skip to primary navigation

 Chicken Chilindron is a savory braised chicken dish with peppers and onions from the Aragon region of Spain, where the Cariñena appellation is located.

 The typical Chicken Chilindron recipe calls for Serrano ham or some other cured pork such as prosciutto.
-I used this recipe on the Wine Region to Watch site as the starting point for our Chicken Chilindron.
+I used on the Wine Region to Watch site (no longer an active site) as the starting point for our Chicken Chilindron.

 The chicken gets season with paprika and salt before cooking.
 After browning the chicken in olive oil, the Region to Watch version adds prosciutto to the pan.